#20 ART LIST Homepage new.jpg

 May 24, ’25. - April 5, ’26.

 VINCENT VALDEZ: JUST A DREAM is the artist’s first major museum survey and spans over two decades of his work.
-Working across painting, video, drawing, sculpture, lithography, and multimedia installation.
+Working across painting, video, multimedia installation and more.
 The exhibition is co-curated by Denise Markonish and Patricia Restrepo.
-More exhibitions…

 WILLIAMSTOWN, MA